scole02/DSI_tutorial/README.md

 # DSI_tutorial
-1. Download the three files in the Tutorial folder
+1. Download the 6 files in the Tutorial folder:
+    - CORGIS Tutorial.ipynb
-    - tutorial.ipynb
+    - Dictionaries and Lists.ipynb
+    - For Loops and If Statements.ipynb
+    - Intro to Jupyter Notebook.ipynb
-    - Graduates.py
+    - graduates.data
-    - Graduates.data
+    - graduates.y

 2. Navigate to Jupyter Lab: [https://jupyter.org/try](https://jupyter.org/try)